-Dr. Athré has spent over 10 years developing this specialized facelift, and has performed hundreds of procedures using these 3D Facelift techniques.
+Houston facelift specialist Dr. Raghu Athré has spent over 10 years developing this advanced facelift, and has performed hundreds of procedures using these 3D Facelift techniques.

 Facial aging consists of the loss of collagen fibers, elastin fibers, and volume, which results in a tired and droopy face.

 Additional results of facial aging include: